 Customers ask us all the time about scrap copper prices.
-This seems to be one of the most talked about subjects relative to scrap metal prices here in Richmond, so we’d like to shed some light on this subject.
+In fact, there’s no doubt that this is one of the most talked about subjects relative to scrap metal prices here in Richmond, so we’d like to shed some light on the subject!

 Sometimes, our job involves explaining to a customer why his copper is worth a bit less today than last week.
 Not very fun!
 Other times though, we get to tell a customer that his scrap is worth quite a bit more… and we like that a bit better!

 So why do scrap copper prices fluctuate?
 Let’s take a look at a few of the reasons: